 Niall Power Smith is a businessman and entrepreneur with interests in exploration, real estate, and investment.
 He is a Director of the Irish Landmark Trust.
 Mr. Power Smith is a Business graduate of Trinity College.
 He has been on the Partnership’s Board since 1992.
 Mr. Power Smith resides in Dublin with his wife, Barbara, and their two sons.

 Mary Sugrue is the Chief Executive Officer of the Partnership.
-Ms. Sugrue has been with the Partnership for 27 years, serving as Executive Director before assuming the role of CEO.
+Ms. Sugrue has been with the Partnership for 29 years, serving in various capacities before assuming the role of CEO.
 Originally from Cahersiveen, Co.
 Kerry, she graduated from National University of Ireland Carysfort College Dublin with a degree in education and spent three years teaching primary school in Ireland.
 As an Irish teacher by training, she possesses an indispensable perspective for furthering the Partnership’s mission through impactful grants to schools, educational programs, and community development initiatives.